Invariants of Lie algebras extended over commutative algebras without unit: Periodization of semisimple Lie algebras

-For any finite dimensional simple Lie algebra, there is an isomorphism if $\mathfrak g$-modules $\mathfrak g \simeq \mathfrak g^*$, and we have an embedding of the space of bilinear forms in question into the space of linear maps $D:\mathfrak g \to \mathfrak g$ satisfying the condition $D([x,y]) = -[D(x),y] - [x,D(y)]$.
-Such maps are called \textit{antiderivations} studied in several papers.
-In particular, in \cite[Theorem 5.1]{hopkins} it is proved that central simple classical Lie algebras of dimension $>3$ do not have nonzero antiderivations (generalizations of this result in different directions obtained further in the series of papers by Filippov, of which \cite{filippov} is the last, and in \cite{leger-luks}).
+Such maps are called \textit{antiderivations} and were studied in several papers.
+In particular, in \cite[Theorem 5.1]{hopkins} it is proved that central simple classical Lie algebras of dimension $>3$ do not have nonzero antiderivations (generalizations of this result in different directions obtained further in the series of papers by Filippov, of which \cite{filippov} is the latest, and in \cite{leger-luks}).
 Hence, these Lie algebras do not have nonzero symmetric bilinear forms satisfying (\ref{cocycle}) either. \end{proof}

+Coupled with the well-known fact that $H^2(\mathfrak g,K)=0$, Lemma \ref{db} implies that \textit{any} (symmetric, skew-symmetric or mixed) bilinear form $\varphi$ on $\mathfrak g \not\simeq sl(2)$ satisfying the cocycle equation (\ref{cocycle}), is a $2$-coboundary\footnote{ Added December 26, 2017: The statement is true, but it does not follow, at least in a straightforward way, from Lemma \ref{db} and the fact that $H^2(\mathfrak g,K)=0$.
+For a correct proof, see a forthcoming text (with A. Makhlouf) ``Hom-Lie algebra structures on Kac-Moody algebras''. }.
 This can be also compared with the fact that Leibniz cohomology (and, in particular, the second Leibniz cohomology with trivial coefficients) of $\mathfrak g$ vanishes (for homological version, see \cite[Proposition 2.1]{pirashvili} or \cite{ntolo}).
-The condition for a symmetric bilinear form $\varphi$ to be a Leibniz $2$-cocycle can be expressed as
+The condition for a bilinear form $\varphi$ to be a Leibniz $2$-cocycle can be expressed as